 Fortunately, activities in rural Ireland are practically free, especially if your family loves the great outdoors.
 Plan to do a lot of hiking, some castle visits, etc. Entrance fees to major sites will be less than $20 per person, and many are free or only charge for parking.

 If you do want to splurge on a few special experiences, I’d suggest a falconry course, an archery lesson, or maybe an Irish dancing class.
-For private experiences, expect to pay $200-$500 for these half-day activities.
+For private experiences, expect to pay $250-$550 for these half-day activities.

-Total Activity Cost: $700
+Total Activity cost: $850

-Total Cost of a Trip to Ireland: $8,000 (for a family of four for nine days)
+Total Cost of a Trip to Ireland: $9,140 (for a family of four for nine days)

-This is below the typical $1,000 per day budget that is the norm for families traveling at a four-star level in other parts of Europe, which is why I feel Ireland is more of a bargain compared to mainland Europe.
+This is below the per day budget that is the norm for families traveling at a four-star level in other parts of Europe, which is why I feel Ireland is more of a bargain compared to mainland Europe.

-And I also think families can travel to Ireland for under $5,000 in total if they fly a budget airline and do more basic accommodations and fewer pricier activities.
-That said, if you want to travel in luxury, with castle stays and private drivers throughout, it’s easy for the total cost rise well above $10,000.
+And I also think families can travel to Ireland for under $8,000 in total if they fly a budget airline and do more basic accommodations and fewer pricier activities.
+That said, if you want to travel in luxury, with castle stays and private drivers throughout, it’s easy for the total cost to rise well above $10,000.

 PIN THIS FOR LATER